roads/web-experiment-tutorial/tutorial_part4_amt.md

 >>>import boto3
 >>>client = boto3.client('mturk')
 ```
-The `boto3.client` command automatically retrieves your AWS credentials from the credentials file.

-Now that you have an appropriate instantiated client object, you can request useful information.
+The `boto3.client` command automatically retrieves your AWS credentials from the credentials file and creates an convenient client object.
+Now that you have an appropriately instantiated client object, you can request useful information.
 For example you could list assignments for HIT ABC123XYZ:
 ```python
 >>>assignment_list = client.list_assignments_for_hit(HITId='ABC123XYZ')
 ```